Department of Internal Medicine Alumni Highlights

 A celebrated resident, Dr. Mire won the following awards during his time at the Medical College of Virginia (MCV) at Virginia Commonwealth University (VCU):

 - 2001-Outstanding Clinician Award - Medical College of Virginia Hospitals

 - 2000-Best Second Year Resident Award - Medical College of Virginia Hospitals

 - 1999-Michael Riffert, MD Award for Intern of the Year - Medical College of Virginia Hospitals

-When Dr. Mire thinks of the faculty at MCV, the can’t name just one experience, “there are too many memorable faculty to name, but I have to recognize leadership during aspects of my training that were impactful in my overall experience and clinical education: Dr. Richard Wenzel, Department Chair; both of my Internal Medicine Program Directors - Dr. Michael Edmond and Dr. Steven Freer; Dr. Elizabeth Huber, Primary Care Track Director, and Dr. Cesar Kanamori and Dr. Rita Willet, ambulatory clinic preceptors.
+When Dr. Mire thinks of the faculty at MCV, he can’t name just one person, “there are too many memorable faculty to name, but I have to recognize the leadership during aspects of my training that were impactful in my overall experience and clinical education: Dr. Richard Wenzel, Department Chair; both of my Internal Medicine Program Directors - Dr. Michael Edmond and Dr. Steven Freer; Dr. Elizabeth Huber, Primary Care Track Director, and Dr. Cesar Kanamori and Dr. Rita Willet, ambulatory clinic preceptors.
 Despite ultimately choosing primary care as a career choice, the rotation months that I truly enjoyed were my critical care months with the outstanding MCV pulmonary/critical care specialists that enhanced my critical (pun intended) thinking.
-One specific memory involves Dr. Michael Edmond encouraging me to submit an abstract of an interesting case during my intern year for a resident competition that ultimately resulted in winning a national abstract award.
-His encouragement and mentoring took me out of my comfort zone and broadened my perspective on scholarly activity, in addition to my clinical duties.”
+One specific faculty memory involves Dr. Michael Edmond encouraging me to submit an abstract of an interesting case during my intern year for a resident competition that ultimately resulted in winning a national abstract award.
+His encouragement and mentorship took me out of my comfort zone and broadened my perspective on scholarly activity, in addition to my clinical duties.”